juliasut/NASA-Project/README.md

 ### Node http module with Express middleware

+We want to seperate Express middle where from server so we use two files.
+Easier for testing purposes as well.
 We use express as a listener function for our Node http server.
 This allows us to use our server not only responding to http requests, but also to use web sockets.

 ### Routes for each of our collections